 More specifically, the Bible recognizes the family, the state and the church as the three primary institutions to which God has given authority.
 However, in this article, I want to look a little deeper at the invisible law of God’s delegated authority, while attempting to answer many common questions by focusing on specific solutions.
 For example, we will seek to understand the origin and definition of delegated authority, the purpose of that authority, the corruption of it and the restoration of it, starting with book of Genesis.

-And as a result of Satan deceiving Adam and Eve, Satan had stolen their delegated authority and had begun to use it against them and all of humanity, because Satan wanted to be like God (Isaiah 14: 13-14).
+And as a result of Satan deceiving Adam and Eve, Satan stole their delegated authority and had begun to use it against them and all of humanity, because Satan wanted to be like God (Isaiah 14: 13-14).
 Then, God spoke to the Old Testament Prophets to teach all believers about the coming Messiah who would be of the linage of Abraham, Isaac and Jacob.
 The promised Messiah came in about 5 BC and took back the originally delegated authority that Adam and Eve lost thousands of years ago.
-The problem is, most Christians have not discovered the authority that Jesus took back from Satan when he became the Passover Lamb on the cross and the Lion of Judah by his resurrection.
+The problem is, many Christians have not discovered the authority they have in Christ.
+Jesus took it back from Satan when he became the Passover Lamb on the cross and the Lion of Judah by his resurrection.

 Now let’s look closer at the words “submission” and “trust”.
 Trust is simply the attitude of faith.
-When we truly trust God, we understand delegated authority and God’s ability to change the vilest of people and their evil ways.
+When we truly trust God, we understand delegated authority and God’s ability to change the vilest of people and their evil ways and their circumstances.

-Let’s look at some examples of this in the Bible.
-As the result of Shadrach, Meshach and Abednego submitting (expressing an attitude of faith) to King Nebuchadnezzar and trusting God, rather than fearing man, God performed a miracle of deliverance that the King even acknowledged.
+Some examples of this in the Bible are Shadrach, Meshach and Abednego submitting (expressing an attitude of faith) to King Nebuchadnezzar and trusting God, rather than fearing man, God performed a miracle of deliverance that the King even acknowledged.
 Trust is the attitude of faith that enabled these men to submit to the King.
-Submission to a king, while trusting in God requires an inner quality of trust in God's Word, Will & Ways, while obeying God fearing Godhen the authority asks us to dishonor God's Word, Will & Ways.
+Submission to a king, while trusting in God, requires an inner quality of trust in God's Word, Will & Ways, while obeying and fearing God more than men.
+The same thing happened to Daniel in the lion's den.

-In this case, the Ten Commandments were, Thou shalt have no other gods before me & Thou shalt not make unto thee any graven image.
+In this cases, the Ten Commandments taught, Thou shalt have no other gods before me & Thou shalt not make unto thee any graven image.
 King Nebuchadnezzar required them to worship the golden image of himself directly violating two of the ten commandments.
 King Nebuchadnezzar usurped God’s authority.